Common Mode Chokes - Worked Example of Suitable Tests

 The choke is placed in the transmission line, so that the current flows through one winding then back through the other.

-If a differential mode current is present, then the two coils create equal and opposite magnetic fields which cancel then each other out.
+If a differential mode current is present, then the two coils create equal and opposite magnetic fields which then cancel each other out.

 The choke thus presents zero impedance to any differential mode signal, which passes through the choke without any attenuation.